-Anesca Smith talks with 1st year students Carolina Lopez from Spain, who is part of the first group of students who this September started with the so-called EuroBA - or BA Hons International Hospitality Management - a double degree programme Wittenborg University offers with the University of Brighton in the UK.
+Anesca Smith talks with 1st year students Carolina Lopez from Spain, who is part of the first group of students who this September started with the so-called EuroBA - or BA Hons International Hospitality Management - a double degree programme WUAS offers with the University of Brighton in the UK.

 The EuroBA allows IBA Hospitality Management students to spend year 2 of their studies at a partner institute in Germany (ANGELL Business School) and year 3 at the University of Brighton (UK) and Ecole de Savignac (France).
 Students can also opt to spend 2 years at Wittenborg completing only their final year at Brighton.
-Upon completion of their studies, successful candidates are awarded a degree from Wittenborg University and from the University of Brighton.
+Upon completion of their studies, successful candidates are awarded a degree from WUAS and from the University of Brighton.

 Carolina spoke about her experience of the program so far, her reasons for coming to the Netherlands and adjusting to the Dutch eating their dinner at 6pm instead of 9pm like the Spanish!